luisweir/productivity-tools/README.md

 python video_summary_gen.py
 ```
 *Videos to process should be listed in `videos.txt`, one video file path per line.*

+### 📅 calendar_toolkit.py
+**Description:** Provides utilities for calendar integration including Microsoft token management and timezone resolution via OCI Toolkit.
+**Prerequisites:**
+  - Python 3.7 or higher
+  - pip install requests tzlocal oci
+**Usage:**
+This module is intended to be imported and used as part of the OCI Toolkit.

+### 📅 calendar_toolkit.py
+**Description:** Provides utilities for calendar integration including Microsoft token management and timezone resolution via OCI Toolkit.
+**Prerequisites:**
+  - Python 3.7 or higher
+  - pip install requests tzlocal oci
+**Usage:**
+This module is intended to be imported and used as part of the OCI Toolkit.

 ## 🤝 Contributing